lilasxie/awesome-xiaolai/README.md

 # awesome-xiaolai
-a repository of xiaolai's awesome things.
+a repository of awesome things about xiaolai.